-trustea is a locally developed and owned Indian sustainability code and verification system for the tea sector. trustea supports smallholders, tea estates and bought leaf factories in improving their competitiveness by the positively influencing the scale of production, farm organization, processing, new technologies, supply chain development, and regulatory compliance. trustea also works to improve livelihoods of smallholders and tea estate workers, consumer safety and productivity.
+trustea is a locally developed and owned Indian sustainability code and verification system for the tea sector. trustea supports smallholders, tea estates and bought leaf factories in improving their competitiveness by positively influencing the scale of production, farm organisation, processing, new technologies, supply chain development and regulatory compliance. trustea also works to improve livelihoods of smallholders and tea estate workers, consumer safety and productivity.
 This India specific sustainability tea code has been developed from within the Indian industry, by the industry and for the industry, incorporating globally prevalent sustainability practices.

 Good manufacturing practices: The Code incorporates tea manufacturing processes and other good practices covering tea factories.

 Lower certification cost: Cost of trustea certification is lower than other sustainability certifications.
 This is achieved through innovative verification systems by external audits in alternate years and use of locally-trained auditors.

 Smallholders: Until now, small tea growers and small tea estates were not part of the sustainable supply chains in India.
 The trustea code brings these groups into the sustainability fold.

 Support: trustea invests in highly experienced field staff and officers to assist producers in compliance with the code.

 The trustea certificate holder will be the tea plantation company, the bought leaf factory, or the independent producer groups along with the factory.
 The Code covers all aspects of production and manufacturing.
 The entry point of the Code for compliance will be the factories in estates, bought leaf factories or grower group representatives having an arrangement for processing, who will then work with the production sites and the smallholders respectively.